David Hume: 1750s–1760s

 Hume's religious views were often suspect and, in the 1750s, it was necessary for his friends to avert a trial against him on the charge of heresy, specifically in an ecclesiastical court.
 However, he "would not have come and could not be forced to attend if he said he was not a member of the Established Church".
 Hume failed to gain the chair of philosophy at the University of Glasgow due to his religious views.
 By this time he had published the Philosophical Essays, which were decidedly anti-religious.
 This represented a turning point in his career and the various opportunities made available to him.
 Even Adam Smith, his personal friend who had vacated the Glasgow philosophy chair, was against his appointment out of concern that public opinion would be against it.
 In 1761 all his works were banned on the Index Librorum Prohibitorum.

 Hume returned to Edinburgh in 1751, and in the following year the Faculty of Advocates hired him to be their Librarian, a job in which he would receive little to no pay, but which nonetheless gave him "the command of a large library".
 This resource enabled him to continue historical research for The History of England.
 Hume's volume of Political Discourses, written in 1749 and published by Kincaid & Donaldson in 1752, was the only work he considered successful on first publication.

+In 1752, Hume started his great historical work, The History of England, which took fifteen years and ran to over a million words.
+During this time, he was also involved with the Canongate Theatre through his friend John Home, a preacher.
+In this context, he associated with Lord Monboddo and other thinkers of the Scottish Enlightenment in Edinburgh.

 In 1753 Hume moved from his house on Riddles Court on the Lawnmarket to a house on the Canongate at the other end of the Royal Mile.
 Here he lived in a tenement known as Jack's Land, immediately west of the still-surviving Shoemakers Land.

 Eventually, with the publication of his six-volume The History of England between 1754 and 1762, Hume achieved the fame that he coveted.
 The volumes traced events from the Invasion of Julius Caesar to the Revolution of 1688 and was a bestseller in its day.
-Hume was also a longtime friend of the bookseller Andrew Millar, who sold Hume's History (after acquiring the rights from Scottish bookseller Gavin Hamilton), although the relationship was sometimes complicated.
+Hume was also a longtime friend of the bookseller Andrew Millar, who sold Hume's History (after acquiring the rights from the Scottish bookseller Gavin Hamilton), although the relationship was sometimes complicated.
 Letters between them illuminate both men's interest in the success of the History.
 In 1762 Hume moved from Jack's Land on the Canongate to James Court on the Lawnmarket.
 He sold the house to James Boswell in 1766.